 Conducting research to generate knowledge that improves outcomes for vulnerable children and families.

 We engage in the full range of prevention and intervention research; from descriptive research to intervention development and piloting, to quasi-experimental comparison group studies, to randomized controlled trials, to implementation research.
+Read more about various research projects and findings in our Publications section.

 Linking research to practice for child welfare practitioners.